lailareuven/lreu0177-DECO2017-STUDBUD/README.md

 ### Dictionary Lookup

-Although in my mockups I had originally proposed a reading list creator, after speaking to users in the inital testing stage, we came to the conclusion that they would use a dictionary lookup more often and that this feature would be useful.
+Although in my mockups I had originally proposed a reading list creator, after speaking to users in the inital testing stage, we came to the conclusion that they would use a dictionary lookup more often and that this feature would be extremely useful.
 They felt that they could already visit Canvas (or equivalent) and easily view readings by week there and didn't see the purpose of having this again on StudBud.
 Upon self-reflection I agreed with this feedback and as a university student myself I know that I do always use google as a dictionary lookup as I don't currently have a better solution, however this way is no where near efficient or effective and often results in me having a thousand tabs open that are impossible to find after.

 <img src="README-imgs/reading-list.png" alt="drawing" width="200"/>